 - They're easy to adapt to various health plans like paleo, low carb, gluten-free, or to make keto ribs.

-Baking BBQ ribs in the oven just takes a few ingredients, ribs, dry rub seasoning, and BBQ sauce.
+Our recipe just takes a few ingredients, ribs, dry rub seasoning, and BBQ sauce.
 We include a recipe for our homemade pork rub, but you can easily use a store brand, or just season them with salt and pepper if you prefer super saucy ribs with BBQ sauce.

 - 1 rack of ribs (pork ribs or baby back ribs) - This is very easy to double, two racks will fit on a large baking sheet.